The Unparalleled Invasion

 "The Unparalleled Invasion" is a science fiction story written by American author Jack London.
-It was first published in McClure's in July 1910.
+It was first published in McClure's in 1910.

 Plot summary

 Under the influence of Japan, China modernizes and undergoes its own version of the Meiji Reforms in the 1910s.
 In 1922, China breaks away from Japan and fights a brief war that culminates in the Chinese annexation of the Japanese possessions of Korea, Formosa, and Manchuria.
 Enraged over the loss of Indochina to Chinese migrants and invading armies, France attempts to blockade China, but is thwarted by China's economic self-sufficiency.
 In a last-ditch attempt, France assembles a large military force to invade China, but the entire force is quickly defeated by China's vast army.
 Over the next half century, China's population steadily grows, and eventually migration overwhelms every other European colony in Asia.

 By 1975, the population of China is double that of the Western world combined, and China's government is confident that the nation's high birth rate and population will result in Chinese world domination.
 The United States enlists the help of other Western powers and amasses an invasion force on China's borders.
 America then launches a biological warfare campaign against China, resulting in the total destruction of China's population, with the few survivors of the plague being killed out of hand by European and American troops.
 Some German soldiers are exposed to "a sort of hybridization between plague-germs" in China and are studied by German scientists, but the infection is safely kept from spreading.
 China is then colonized by the Western powers, opening the way to a joyous epoch of "splendid mechanical, intellectual, and art output".
 In the 1980s, war clouds once more gather between Germany and France over Alsace–Lorraine.
 The story ends with the nations of the world solemnly pledging not to use the same techniques that they had used against China.